Employee Spotlights

 Conquering neuro disorders is the ultimate scientific frontier, and while there are few innovative solutions for treating neuro disorders that are currently being developed, none have made it through to market.
 COVID-19 has accelerated the need for the development of a solution to treat neuro disorders and highlighted the concept that this cannot be achieved with traditional measures.

 On the other hand, COVID-19 has taught humankind a great lesson on how to create a fast-tracked collaborative approach to identifying a vaccine for the virus.
 This mindset must be applied to neuro disorder research and management immediately.
-It’s not just about maintaining the existing frontiers of neuro-research in light of the challenges stemming from Covid, rather it’s about using the pandemic to accelerate the path to curing diseases and for better disease management tools.

 We must take it one step further and apply a collaborative mindset to solve this crisis.